-Country Club of Miami offers two beautifully manicured golf courses, with lush fairways, newly re-grassed greens and 36 championship holes.
+Country Club of Miami has two traditional 18-hole courses offering a classic Florida golf experience.
 A Robert Trent Jones design, the club was founded in 1961, with Arnold Palmer as its first professional.
 As Country Club’s most famous member and resident, comedian-actor Jackie Gleason played host to celebrity golfers including Bob Hope and Bing Crosby.
-Jack Nicklaus played his first professional tournament and Lee Trevino won his fourth professional tournament at the club.
+Jack Nicklaus played an exhibition here and Lee Trevino won his fourth professional tournament at the club.

 The Country Club of Miami West Course, a 7,017-yard par-72 course with a slope of 132, hosted the 1991 Senior PGA Tour National Qualifying School.
 The bunkers, lush fairways, and rolling greens offer a challenging adventure.
 The course was the original site for the former National Airlines Open.